jvasilakes/SLEncodings/subjective_encodings/README.md

 # Subjective Logic Encodings

-`subjective_encodings` is a small PyTorch extension for encoding and predicting Subjective Logic distributions in place of hard labels.
+Subjecti Logic Encodings (`sle`) is a small PyTorch extension for encoding and predicting Subjective Logic distributions in place of hard labels.

 # Installation